Improving measurement error and representativeness in nonprobability surveys: Data description

 \textbf {i.
 Nonprobability surveys ($nps$):} Three of the six surveys are commercial opt-in surveys, denoted as Opt-in 1,2,3.
 These were obtained from vendors who used quota sampling.
 Pew provided vendors with quota targets for age $\times$ gender, race $\times$ Hispanic ethnicity, education from the 2019 ACS.
 Ipsos was the data collection firm in this case.
 Since these are online nonprobability panels, we do not have known selection probabilities assigned to the individuals.

 \textbf {ii.
 Probability surveys ($ps$):} The other three are probability surveys.
-Although the panels are online, panelists are recruited offline using probability.
-To be specific, they are recruited using address-based sampling (ABS) from the U.S. Postal Service Computerized Delivery Sequence File; hence these surveys are denoted as ABS 1,2,3.
-The study-specific response rates of ABS 1,2,3 were 61\%, 90\%, and 71\%, respectively, whereas cumulative response rate to the surveys (accounting for nonresponse to recruitment, to the current survey and for panel attrition) were 5\%, 3\% and 7\% respectively.
+Although the panels are online, panelists are recruited offline, {e.g. using probability sampling}.
+To be specific, they are recruited using address-based sampling (ABS) from the U.S. Postal Service Computerized Delivery Sequence File.
+Hence, following the nomenclature of \cite{KML}, we refer to these surveys as ABS 1,2,3.
+The study-specific response rates of ABS 1,2,3 were $61\%$, $90\%$, and $71\%$, respectively.

 \textbf {Weighting}: \cite{KML} used a standard weighting approach of calibration for all six surveys.
 For the nonprobability surveys since there was no design weight a starting weight of $1$ was assigned to every individual.
 For probability surveys, panel base weights were adjusted for differential probabilities of selection and then used in calibration.
 Multiple population targets (from ACS, CPS and Pew's National Public Opinion Reference Survey) such as age $\times$ sex, race/ethnicity $\times$ education, etc., were used to calibrate the starting weights for each sample to a common set of population control totals.